OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

 ---
 ## Writing Text to the OLED Display {#maker-kit-oled-writing-text}

-In this tutorial, we'll be figuring out how to start up the OLED Expansion's screen and writing some text to it using Onion's Python library.
+In this tutorial, we'll be figuring out how to start up the OLED Expansion's screen and writing some text to it using Onion's Python module for the OLED Expansion.
 By the end, you'll be able to boot it up, and write whatever you wish!

 ### The OLED Display

+// TODO: come back to this when merged with master branch
+//	-> can reuse this text in all of the OLED articles (Hardware Overview, C Library, Python Module, Node Module)

 The OLED Expansion has a resolution of 128x64 pixels.
 It is addressable by 128 vertical columns and 8 horizontal pages.